General Data Protection Regulation (GDPR)

 The most common data breach reported by the UK’s ICO in Q4 2017 was due to personal data being emailed to incorrect recipients.
 Having file sharing solutions built with safeguards to mitigate such risks and which enable businesses to demonstrate compliance is key.
 It’s no surprise that our recent nationwide survey across 175 SMEs showed 3 in 5 IT managers have been tasked with reviewing their file sharing and data transfer solutions as part of their overall GDPR compliance project.

-GDPR compliance isn’t a one-off exercise, it is an on-going requirement that starts from 25th May 2018.
+GDPR compliance isn’t a one-off exercise, it is an on-going requirement.
 Putting the right technical solutions in place helps to ensure compliant processes are adhered to throughout organisations, can make passing data protection audits easier and can help to build customer trust which is the cornerstone to any good business.
 Start today with what you already know to be high risk and fix the easy things first!

 6 Essential GDPR Requirements when Transferring Data